New Loan Limits for FHA Loans

 The ATR / QM Rule requires that a lender make a good-faith determination that the consumer has a reasonable ability to repay the loan.
 While there are many components to the ATR / QM Rule, in order for a loan to be considered a “Qualified Mortgage”, it must include the following components:

-- Restrictions on product features: No negative amortization, interest only or balloon payments; no terms exceeding 30 years; restrictions on prepayment penalties.
+- Restrictions on product feature: No negative amortization, interest only or balloon payments; no terms exceeding 30 years; restrictions on prepayment penalties.

 - Limitations on points and fees paid: Generally limited to 3% of the total loan amount, as defined by the CFPB, with lowered limits on loan amounts less than $100,000.